 A discussion you may have with young people

-How often have we heard someone dismiss a piece of art because it doesn’t look look like a photograph?
+How often have we heard someone dismiss a piece of art because it doesn’t look like a photograph?
+Conversely, because an art work looks like a photograph doesn’t make it art.
 It is almost as if a work of art has to conform to a given set of visual rules, before some people will accept it as art.
 This means of judging art stems from the premise that there is a link between how something is perceived and the skill with which that perception is portrayed.

 These two concepts: perception and technical skill become the basis on which so many judge art.
 This is a shame, because it is such a limited and misguided view.
 In this blog I’m just going to consider these two ideas and show just because it looks like a photograph it is necessarily art.